csg-tokyo/yadriggy/README.md

 Note that the definition of `fib` contains type declarations since this DSL is not Ruby.
-A hemiparasitic DSL looks like Ruby but it is a different language.
+This DSL looks like Ruby but it is a different language.
 `!
 Integer` following `def fib(n)` specifies the return type.
 `typedecl` specifies the types of the parameters (and local variables if any).
 In this DSL, most types have to be statically given